# Laci

 Laci (Luh-tsee) designed his pentarhombs different from Kate's in two important ways.
 Where Rhombiominoes are only the 20 distinct pentarhombs, the HungarIQa model is a full double set of left-slant and right-slant pentominoes, yielding 24 tiles in all (4 being their own duplicates).
 And where Rhombiominoes contains 3 colors so that a 10x10 grid can be filled with no two of the same color joined, Laci's set has just two colors, so the left slant and right slant subset each gets its own color.

-# Shortcut back to Rhombiominoes To Rhombiominoes Shortcut back to More About Polyominoes To "More About Polyominoes"
+To Rhombiominoes To "More About Polyominoes"

-©1998-2006 Kadon Enterprises, Inc.
+©1998-2013 Kadon Enterprises, Inc.